SnipeAB/holiday-api/README.md

 ## 📅 Sample Data

 Holiday data is stored in [`data/holidays.json`](./data/holidays.json).
-You can easily extend it by adding new entries in `MM-DD` format.
+You can easily extend it by adding new entries in `DD-MM` format.

 ---